Independent Living Services

 Independent Living Skills Training

-After assessing an individual's needs, staff teach money management, pre-vocational skills, utilizing transportation and other community resources, housekeeping, communication, self-advocacy, and socialization.
+After assessing an individual's needs, staff teaches money management, pre-vocational skills, utilizing transportation and other community resources, housekeeping, communication, self-advocacy, and socialization.

 Individual and Systems Advocacy

 We help people with disabilities learn to advocate for themselves.
-The support engaging in activities designed to affect positive change in local, state, and federal systems affecting people with disabilities.
+The support engages in activities designed to affect positive change in local, state, and federal systems affecting people with disabilities.

 Information and Referral

-As a resource for information about any topic related to living with a disability, we assists individuals with disabilities, families, employers, and the community.
+As a resource for information about any topic related to living with a disability, we assist individuals with disabilities, families, employers, and the community.
 An Information Series, containing flyers and booklets with helpful information, is also available.
-Here are some of the topics - click on the underlined heading below and the information sheet will open.
+Here are some of the topics - click on the buttons below and the corresponding information sheet will open.

 Peer Support

-We help match staff and trained volunteers who have personally experienced a disability that are able to provide support, encouragement, and guidance.
+We help match staff and trained volunteers who have personally experienced a disability and are able to provide support, encouragement, and guidance.

 Student Support